 Today is World Water Day 2016, an opportunity to focus on the importance of improving access to fresh water and protection of the planet's increasingly scarce water resources.

 Developed in 2008 in Greece, the "Non-Conventional Water Resources Program" (NCWR) helps drought-affected island communities in Greece, Cyprus, Malta and Italy maintain access to fresh water supplies.
-Set up by the regional organization Global Water Partnership Mediterranean (GWP-Med), local partners and with funding from The Coca-Cola Foundation, the program is helping to shift behavior and create a new mindset about water consumption.
+Set up by the regional organization Global Water Partnership Mediterranean (GWP-Med), local partners and with funding from The

 The region's fresh water availability is under severe pressure from the intensive use by tourism, agriculture, industrial activities and inefficient use of water.
 Meanwhile, droughts caused by climate change are making the situation even more pressing.
 These risks are all magnified on small islands, where ecosystems are more fragile and water resources are already in short supply.